Root Chakra Symbol

 Symbolic Flowers & Root Chakra Meaning

 The root chakra is often associated with the color red.
 Poppies, peonies and poinsettia are clear favorites as symbolic flowers for the root or base chakra.
 However, in a purified state, the root chakra is thought to be white.
 Thus, white flowers can also symbolize the root chakra.
+Most significantly, the lotus flower is a significant part of the root chakra symbol itself as discussed above.

-Root System Symbolism
+Root Chakra Flower Symbolism

 Since the root chakra also creates the base for all of the other chakras, flowers that have a strong root system are ideal choices as root chakra flowers.
 Thus, some root chakra flowers such as hibiscus and begonia grow on shrubs, bushes or trees.
 Learn more about the unique symbolic meanings of root chakra flowers and flowers for all of the chakras in the article Chakra Flowers.